a-ram-1/cbb-750-final/index.md

 After constructing our streamlined dataframe of the most recent note per unique patient, we looked at the resulting distribution of note categories.
 As seen in the figure above, there is one patient with a note of category ‘Nursing/other’.
 On further inspection of the data, we found that this patient only has one note, so there is no opportunity to pull a more predictive note for this patient.
 All other patient notes were of the more predictive note categories, so we decided this method was an acceptable baseline for further analysis.

-As described in the [Issues Encountered & Solutions](#issues-encountered-and-solutions-for-future-work) section, more careful inclusion and exclusion criteria may build a more refined cohort for future classification studies.
+As described in the [Issues Encountered and Solutions](#issues-encountered-and-solutions-for-future-work) section, more careful inclusion and exclusion criteria may build a more refined cohort for future classification studies.

 ##### Preparing vectors for Classification